norydev/NoryDev.github.io/about/index.md

 imgclass: coffee
 ---

 <p class="lead" markdown="1">I’m Fabien Loup.
-I'm a Software Developer at Pisano where I deal with the Rails API and mess around the AngularJS client.</p>
+I'm a Senior Ruby Developer at Silverfin.</p>

-Prior to that, I was a freelance software developer and mostly worked with Belgian team mates for Belgian customers.
+Prior to that, I worked for Pisano, a software company in Istanbul.
+Before that I was a freelance software developer and mostly worked with Belgian team mates for Belgian customers.
 A long time ago, I graduated and then worked as an Electronics Engineer in my home country, Switzerland.

-I currently live with my wonderful wife in Istanbul, Turkey and work for [Pisano](http://www.pisano.co), a Turkish company that builds a Customer Feedback Software.
+I currently work for [Silverfin](https://www.silverfin.com/en), a company that provides many useful tools for Accounting firms.
+Since I work remotely, and my wife and I aren't sure about where to live, we are moving around Europe at the moment.

 I like to [Hitchhike](https://www.somewherexpress.com) around Europe with my friends.
 If you are also a Hitchhiker or traveler and want a bed in Istanbul, contact me on [Trustroots](https://www.trustroots.org/profile/redfox).